cc32d9/nfc-seal/README.md

-The encrypted counter is then transmitted to some online validation service, and this service can confirm the validity of the password - for example, by signing an transaction on the blockchain.
+The encrypted counter is then transmitted to some online validation service, and this service can confirm the validity of the password - for example, by signing a transaction on the blockchain.

 Detailed specifications and usage workflow are yet to be designed.

+These chips would allow intermediate verifications: a container of goods would travel between checkpoints, and every checkpoint would register a unique proof of receipt.

 Validation